Vaida12345/ConcurrentStream/Sources/ConcurrentStream/Documentation.docc/Principle.md

 }
 ```

 Similar results can be found for double `map`s.

-Proofing the efficiency for the source `stream`
+- Bug: However, there is a ~0.4ms overhead of using concurrent stream iterator.